LearnLib/alex/docs/contents/getting-started/installation/README.md

 # Installation

-In order to use ALEX on your system, make sure that **Java 8** or **Java 11** is installed.
+In order to use ALEX on your local machine, make sure that
-Further, a **modern browser** like Google Chrome, Mozilla Firefox or Microsoft Edge with JavaScript enabled is required to use the web interface.

-## Bundled version
+- Docker (v20.10.\*) and
+- Docker Compose (v1.28.*)

+are installed.

+## Using the latest Docker Compose file

-1. [Download][download] the latest version.
+1. [Download][download] the latest `docker-compose.deploy.yml` file.
-2. Open a terminal and start ALEX via `java -jar alex-2.0.0.war`.
+2. Open a terminal and start ALEX via `docker-compose -f docker-compose.deploy.yml`.
 3. Wait until the command line prints something like `Started App in XX.XXX seconds`.
-3. Open *http://localhost:8000* in a web browser.
+4. Open [http://127.0.0.1](http://127.0.0.1) in a modern Web browser.

 After the first start, you can login as an admin using the account below: